Skip to content

 Anthony Godfrey:

-Thanks for joining us on the Supercast.
-Remember, education is the most important thing you'll do today.
+Thanks for joining us for another episode of the Supercast.
+Remember, education is the most important thing you will do today.
 We'll see you out there.

 Audio Transcription